pivotal/docs-tas-adapter/install.md

    - `APP-REGISTRY-PASSWORD` is the password used to access the registry, or service account JSON.
 For example, `{\"type\": \"service_account\", \"project_id\": \"my-gcr-project-id\"...}\` for the GCP service account.
    - `APP-REGISTRY-HOSTNAME` is the hostname of the registry to be used for app packages and droplets.
 For example, `gcr.io`.

    See optional values in the following example.
-For more information, see the Tanzu CLI outpu.
+For more information, see the Tanzu CLI output.

     ```yaml
     ---